Moutasim02/DataStructuresAndAlgorithms/src/com/algorithms/binary_search/README.md

 ## How to know if it's _sorted_ in ascending or descending order (order agnostic) [Section 2]?
   - if end > start --> ascending (increasing)
   - else --> decreasing

+## When to apply binary search?
+ - If array is sorted, Try binary search first.